WE SEEK BLACK COLLEGE STUDENTS COMMITTED TO RACIAL JUSTICE AND EDUCATIONAL EQUITY.

 ALL APPLICANTS:

-• Proof of U.S. citizenship, permanent residency or other eligibility to receive federal financial aid and work in the United States.
+• Be a U.S. citizen, U.S. national, permanent resident, or otherwise eligible to both receive federal financial aid and work in the U.S.

-• Enrollment full-time at an accredited four-year college or university.
+• Be accepted into/enrolled full-time at an accredited four-year college or university.

 FUTURE BLACK TEACHERS OF EXCELLENCE FUND